Alan Ball Jr.: Captaincy and retirement

+Style of play

+Considered one of the greatest players to have played for Everton, Ball was a complete and combative midfielder with good technique who possessed high levels of stamina, accurate passing abilities, and was capable of providing scoring chances for his teammates as well as scoring some spectacular goals himself.
+Primarily an attacking box-to-box midfielder who drove forward towards the opponents' goal, Ball would also help out the defenders of his team when they were in a pinch.
+Ken Rogers noted that Ball's fiery mentality was the key to his success as a footballer.
+Ball also stood out for being a motivator, with Johnny Morrissey noting that whenever Ball played one-twos with any of his teammates, they would be motivated to play.

 Coaching and managerial career

 Portsmouth

 Ball resumed his managerial career in May 1984 with Portsmouth and was a huge success.
 They just missed out on promotion to the First Division in his first two seasons as manager, and he finally guided them to the top flight in 1987.
-However, they were relegated after just one season back among the elite, and Ball was sacked in January 1999 for failing to mount a serious promotion challenge and because of a serious personality clash with Portsmouth's then chairman Jim Gregory.
+However, they were relegated after just one season back among the elite, and Ball was sacked in January 1989 for failing to mount a serious promotion challenge and because of a serious personality clash with Portsmouth's then chairman Jim Gregory.

 Stoke City

 The following month he joined Colchester United as assistant to Jock Wallace and in October 1989 took up a similar post under Mick Mills at Stoke City.
 However, Mills was sacked two weeks later and Ball was promoted to the manager's seat.
 He came to the conclusion that the squad he had inherited was simply not good enough and out went Chris Kamara, Dave Bamber, Leigh Palin, Carl Saunders, Gary Hackett and Nicky Morgan.
 Into the side came Tony Ellis, Lee Sandford, Tony Kelly, Dave Kevan, Paul Barnes and Noel Blake.
 It was a big gamble by Ball to change so much of the squad so quickly, and it did not pay off.
 Stoke stayed rooted to the bottom of the table and was relegated to the Third Division for the first time in 63 years.

-Ball's next objective was to gain an instant return to the Second Division, which looked an achieveable goal as after 12 matches in 1990–91 they were one of the favourites for promotion.
+Ball's next objective was to gain an instant return to the Second Division, which looked an achievable goal as after 12 matches in 1990–91 they were one of the favourites for promotion.
 But Stoke's form fell off and with some embarrassing results the side dropped down the table, until after a 4–0 defeat away at Wigan Athletic Ball was sacked.
 Stoke went on to finish 14th, their lowest league position.